anoma/namada/documentation/dev/src/explore/design/ledger/ibc.md

 ```

 ### Handle IBC modules
 Like IBC-related transactions, the validity predicate should handle IBC modules.
 It only reads the prior or the posterior state to validate them. `Keeper` to write IBC-related data aren't required, but we needs to implement `Reader` for both the prior and the posterior state.
-To use verification functions in `ibc-rs`, implementations for traits for IBC modules (e.g. `ClientReader`) should be for the prior state.
+To use verification functions in `ibc-rs`, implementations for traits for IBC modules (e.g. `ClientReader`) should be for the posterior state.
 For example, we can call [`verify_proofs()`](https://github.com/informalsystems/ibc-rs/blob/d41e7253b997024e9f5852735450e1049176ed3a/modules/src/ics03_connection/handler/verify.rs#L14) with the native validity predicate's context in a step of the connection handshake: `verify_proofs(ctx, client_state, &conn_end, &expected_conn, proofs)`.

 ```rust
 /* shared/src/ledger/native_vp.rs */